RexOps/rexify-website/content/docs/guides/using_modules_and_templates.md

 title: Using Modules and Templates
 ---

+To scale Rex to manage a large array of servers, two important tools will be invaluable to you: modules and templates.

+Software is all about providing tools to manage complexity.
+And so once your library of Rex tasks grows beyond a few dozen, you'll definitely want to use modules to help you manage and organize your tasks.
+While it's possible to create separate Rexfiles and place them in their own directories to help keep your task files manageable, modules offer a much better solution.
+With modules, you'll still have just one Rexfile, but your tasks will be grouped and categorized nicely into their own manageable files.
+More importantly, modules are able to call tasks from other modules and the main, central Rexfile.

-Uploading hardcoded configuration files to your servers often isn't enough.
-Sometimes you must add values dynamically inside a file.
-For example if you want to bind a service to a special network interface or to configure different database servers for your application for your different environments.
-This can be easily achieved with templates.
+Templates also help you manage complexity by making it easier to generate and modify configuration files to change the behavior of the software on your machine(s).
+For example you may need to change the configuration file for a service to bind it to a special network interface or you may wish to configure different hostnames for your database servers depending on which environment your application is running in (testing, pre-production, production, etc.).

-In this example you will learn how to build a ntp module that uploads custom ntp.conf files for your test-, pre-prod-, and production environment.
+This can all be easily achieved with templates.

+The following guide shows you both of these more advanced techniques with a real-world example that builds a module for managing an ntp service and shows you how to use templates for automating the generation of the `ntp.conf` files for a "test," "pre-prod," and "production" environment.

+For those not familiar with ntp, it's a software package that runs a service for synchronizing the clocks of computer called the ["Network Time Protocol."](http://www.ntp.org) But familiarity with the ntp software is not a prerequisite to learn how to use Rex's modules and templates features.

+## Creating a Module

 First, we create a new module.
 For this guide you need at least Rex 0.41 (because of the --create-module command and the case keyword.)
 Execute the following command in the same directory where your Rexfile lives.

     rexify Service::NTP --create-module